BershteynLab/tutorial/Tutorial/tutorial_code_components.md

 EMOD requires a large set of configuration files.

 1. Ingest form: `Data/calibration_ingest_form_Nyanza.xlsm`
-    * Contains a great deal of information which the simulation uses as inputs, including
+    * Containsx information which the simulation uses as inputs, including
         * List of dynamic parameters which will be fit during the calibration stage
         * List of calibration target variables and how the calibration stage should weight them
         * List of "nodes" or sub-populations in the model, what we use to define geographically isolated metapopulations